Ball and Biscuit: Reception

 On October 10, 2020, Jack White performed a version of the song on Saturday Night Live after stepping in and replacing Morgan Wallen on short notice.

-Cover versions
+Bob Dylan version

 Bob Dylan performed the song live at a concert in Detroit, Michigan on March 17, 2004, for which he was joined by White (making a surprise appearance).
-It is the only instance, to date, of Dylan covering a song that was written in the 21st century.
-An audience recording of the performance was made available to stream on The White Stripes' official website in March 2004.
+An audience recording of the performance was briefly made available to stream on The White Stripes' official website in March 2004.
+A soundboard recording of the performance received an official release as a 7-inch single in the fourth quarter of 2023 via White's Third Man Records.